neuropoly/neuro.polymtl.ca/_sources/research/mapping-tissue-microstructure.md

 ![](../.gitbook/assets/simulated_em.png)

-Adding a myelin metric to the above data, and assuming the white matter model described [here](in-vivo-measurement-of-myelin-g-ratio.md), it is possible to generate images with information on a scale that is orders of magnitude smaller than the native MR resolution.
+Adding a myelin metric to the above data, and assuming a white matter model, it is possible to generate images with information on a scale that is orders of magnitude smaller than the native MR resolution.
 We call the images above 'simulated electron micrographs'.

 > Stikov N, Perry LM, Ryklevskaya E, Mezer A, Wandell BA, Pauly JM, Dougherty RF.
 Bound Pool Fractions Complement Diffusion Measures in Characterizing White Matter Micro and Macrostructure.
 Neuroimage 2011; 54\(2\): 1112-1121.